ComsKeaneDev/nav-si/README.md

 ## Voice Control

 NAV-SI works entirely through voice control (except for pressing the 'Record' button to start speaking).
-Below are the steps and commands to follow (each &rarr arrow indicates the verbal confirmation message after a prompt is given):
+Below are the steps and commands to follow (each ⟶ arrow indicates the verbal confirmation message after a prompt is given):

-Before speaking (for all prompting steps below): to start recording press 'Record' &rarr _"On"_
+Before speaking (for all prompting steps below): to start recording press 'Record' ⟶ _"On"_

 ### Setting Commands:
-- To switch tasks: "Switch to [object/text] detection" &rarr _"Task: [object/text] detection"_
+- To switch tasks: "Switch to [object/text] detection" ⟶ _"Task: [object/text] detection"_
-- To turn positional/color (only for object detection) information on/of: "[Position/color] [on/off]" &rarr _"[Positional/Color] information [on/off]"_
+- To turn positional/color (only for object detection) information on/of: "[Position/color] [on/off]" → _"[Positional/Color] information [on/off]"_
     - Default: positional information on, color information off
-- To receive a report on current search settings (task, positional/color information, current target): "Settings" &rarr _"Settings: task: [object/text] detection, positional information: [on/off], [color information: [on/off]], searching for: ..."_
+- To receive a report on current search settings (task, positional/color information, current target): "Settings" ⟶ _"Settings: task: [object/text] detection, positional information: [on/off], [color information: [on/off]], searching for: ..."_
-- To stop search: "Search off" &rarr _"Search turned off"_
+- To stop search: "Search off" ⟶ _"Search turned off"_

 ### Updating Search:
 - Object detection: give a phrase containing the target object(s) or the words "all objects"
-    - "I'm searching for my laptop and keys" &rarr _"Searching for: laptop, keys"_
+    - "I'm searching for my laptop and keys" ⟶ _"Searching for: laptop, keys"_
-    - "Announce all objects around me" &rarr _"Searching for all objects"_
+    - "Announce all objects around me" ⟶ _"Searching for all objects"_
 - Text detection: give the exact target text or say "all text"
-    - "stairs" &rarr _"Searching for: stairs"_
+    - "stairs" ⟶ _"Searching for: stairs"_
-    - "all text" &rarr _"Searching for all text"_
+    - "all text" ⟶ _"Searching for all text"_

 ### Troubleshooting:
 - If your voice isn't being recognized, try to...